-Upon the reopening on July 2, 2020, the New Jersey regulations, among other restrictions, limited the number of patrons on the casino floor to 25% of the maximum allowable capacity, required social distancing and masks to be worn by all, and prohibited indoor dining, serving of beverages, and smoking within the building.
-Throughout the pandemic certain of the restrictions have been and continue to be modified.
-The below restrictions remain in place as of the date of this report:
+Upon the reopening on July 2, 2020, New Jersey Executive Orders and Division of Gaming Enforcement directives limited the number of patrons on the casino floor to 25% of the maximum allowable capacity, required social distancing and masks to be worn by all, and prohibited indoor dining, serving of beverages, and smoking within the building.
+Throughout the pandemic certain of the restrictions were modified.
+Effective May 28, 2021, all social distancing mandates, along with food and beverage and casino floor restrictions, were eliminated.
+In addition, the indoor smoking ban was lifted effective July 4, 2021.
+Therefore, as of the date of this report, there are no restrictions related to COVID-19 in place at Ocean.